 - More than one-third of U.S. residents say they are very interested in fishing, while 93% of Americans approve of legal recreational fishing.

 - It is imperative that an effort be made to protect our angling traditions and the vital conservation funding that they generate.

-- Fishing appreciation programs in schools and programs to facilitate recruitment and reactivation are key to maintaining and increasing the number of American anglers.
+- Fishing in schools programs, fishing tackle loaner programs, and programs to facilitate recruitment and reactivation are key to maintaining and increasing the number of American anglers.

-- Die-hard anglers are a small group: Out of the pool of roughly 30 million people who fish each year, only four percent purchase a fishing license every year.
+- Out of the pool of roughly 33 million people who fished annually in 2011, only 4% purchased a fishing license every year.

-Development and use of partnerships and strategic models must continue to be utilized to reverse stagnating participation in angling.
-Numerous tools exists that may be able to reverse this trend, including implementation of mentee fishing licenses, media outreach, and fishing appreciation programs in schools, among many others.
-Additionally, protecting and expanding access to public waters should remain a priority.
-State legislators are encouraged to work with their state fish and wildlife agencies to ensure that state-level programs are designed and implemented to reach new audiences and mentor potential recruits to join the angling community, in addition to retaining current anglers.
+Development and use of partnerships and strategic models that integrate various programs must continue to be utilized to reverse stagnating participation in angling.
+Numerous tools exist that may be able to reverse this trend, including implementation of mentee fishing licenses, social media outreach, and fishing appreciation programs in schools, among many others.
+However, the key is making sure these programs are strategically integrated to take someone from an introduction to fishing to a lifelong pastime.
+Additionally, protecting and expanding access to public waters should remain a priority, as lack of access is often one of the biggest inhibitors to angler participation.
+State legislators are encouraged to work with their state fish and wildlife agencies to ensure that state-level programs are coordinated with national R3 efforts.

 Share this page